flutter/engine/CONTRIBUTING.md

  * `flutter run --engine-src-path /path/to/engine/src -t tabs.dart`

+You can replace `--engine-src-path /path/to/engine/src` with just `--engine-debug` if you place the Flutter engine repository in the `.../engine/src` directory and the Flutter framework ("flutter") repository in the `.../flutter` directory, so that `engine` and `flutter` are peers.

 If you're going to be debugging crashes in the engine, make sure you add `android:debuggable="true"` to the `<application>` element in the `android/AndroidManifest.xml` file for the Flutter app you are using to test the engine.

+To build a release engine, run the following steps, again from the `src` directory created in the steps above:

+ * `gclient sync` to update your dependencies.
+ * `./sky/tools/gn --android --release` to prepare your build files to build an Android Release binary.
+ * `ninja -C out/android_Release` to actually build an Android Release binary.

+To use this engine, pass `--engine-release` to the `flutter` tool instead of `--engine-debug`.
+(If you use `--engine-src-path`, then pass that _and_ `--engine-release`.)

 ### iOS